-• Has each of the selected parcel(s) been acquired and was the proposed alternative constructed and completed as designed and contracted?
+• Has the selected parcel been acquired and was the proposed alternative constructed and completed as designed and contracted?

-Parameter #1: Acquisition of the selected parcel(s)
+Parameter #1: Acquisition of the selected parcel

-- a) Method: TPL would exercise options on the property and acquire the coastal parcel; - b) Timing and Frequency: the closing would occur within four months of selecting the alternative; - c) Sites: the selected alternative location(s); - d) Performance Criteria: parcel(s) are acquired; - e) Corrective Action: resolution with seller so the parcel(s) are acquired.
+- a) Method: TPL would exercise option on the property and acquire the coastal parcel; - b) Timing and Frequency: the closing would occur within four months of selecting the alternative; - c) Sites: the selected alternative location; - d) Performance Criteria: 7.25 acre parcel is acquired; - e) Corrective Action: resolution with seller so the parcel is acquired.